Villainous Imposer

 Retains the original PDF sizing, which could potentially spill out and over onto other pages, resulting in overlapping the PDF content (there is no clipping)

-margins are considered.
+Only the top and inner margins are considered.
 Positive values shift it down/away from the spine.
 Negative values shift it up/towards the spine.

 Fit - Proportional